 Will I be able to select the ensemble I’m in?

 The audition process will determine the most appropriate ensemble for you based on your ability, skill level, and musicianship.
 On some occasions vocalists will be granted permission into more than one choir.
 When this occurs, students can determine which choir(s) they desire to sing in and which ones work well for their schedule.

 The audition process for each area is unique.
 The ensemble directors will contact you via email in August to inform you of the requirements of your auditions.

-CHOIR: You will be notified that audition dates and time are available and will sign up for a choral audition time through Sign-up Genius.
-This link will be made available to you in late August and you will be notified by email.
+CHOIR: You will be notified that audition dates and times are available and will sign up for a choral audition time through Sign-up Genius.
+This link will be made available to you in late August, and you will be notified by email.

 BAND/ORCHESTRA: Audition times are handled by the director and arranged via email in late August.

 CHOIR: Auditions take place in the lower level of the Covenant Fine Arts Center in the practice suite hallway.
 You will be assigned a designated room number once your audition date and time have been selected.

 BAND/ORCHESTRA: Auditions take place in the lower level of the Covenant Fine Arts Center in the practice suite hallway.
 You will be assigned a designated room number once your audition date and time have been selected.